matchaxmoxie/matchaxmoxie/README.md

 ### KeyNotes

 Interactive piano app built because I love playing classical and jazz piano.
 Started with songs from folklore by TS and simple scales, then expanded to a full 12-key interface.
 Created using HTML, CSS, and JavaScript with Web Audio API to play sounds.
-Features clickable keys, note tracking that stores pressed keys in a list, and displays history using event listeners and DOM manipulation. **Tech:** `HTML` `CSS` `JavaScript` `Web Audio API`
+Features clickable keys, note tracking that stores pressed keys in a list using append, and displays history by looping through the list with event listeners and DOM manipulation. **Tech:** `HTML` `CSS` `JavaScript` `Web Audio API`

 ### BookWorm

 Reading tracker inspired by Goodreads for tracking my own books and reading challenge.
-Built using HTML, CSS, and JavaScript, storing book data in a list and saving with localStorage.
-Features progress calculation by dividing pages read by total pages, progress bars using loops, and total books read by counting items in the list. **Tech:** `HTML` `CSS` `JavaScript` `Local Storage`
+Built using HTML, CSS, and JavaScript, storing book data in a list and saving with localStorage so it persists when I refresh.
+Features progress calculation by dividing pages read by total pages, progress bars by looping through the book list, and total books read by counting items in the list. **Tech:** `HTML` `CSS` `JavaScript` `Local Storage`

 ---